preactjs-templates/typescript/README.md

 ### How to Test

-The `default-typescript` template provides a basic test setup with Jest and [`preact-render-spy`](https://github.com/mzgoddard/preact-render-spy).
+The `typescript` template provides a basic test setup with Jest and [`preact-render-spy`](https://github.com/mzgoddard/preact-render-spy).
 You are free to change preact-render-spy with any other assertion library.
 The advantage of it is that it supports a similiar terminology and feature set as the Enzyme